Week 8 NFL score predictions, best bets today: Expert reveals picks for all 13 games

-2025 Week 8 NFL score predictions, bets, odds, picks today: Expert reveals exact scores for all 13 matchups
+2025 Week 8 NFL score predictions, bets, odds, picks today: Expert unveils exact scores for all 13 matchups

 SportsLine expert Eric Cohen reveals his score predictions for all 13 games in Week 8 of the NFL schedule